-Since this film was never released theatrically in the USA, it's initial television broadcasts in Los Angeles Sunday 17 July 1949 on KFI (Channel 9) and in New York City Friday 29 July 1949 on WPIX (Channel 11) also constituted its USA premiere showings.
+Since this film was never released theatrically in the USA, it's initial television broadcasts in Los Angeles Sunday 17 July 1949 on KFI (Channel 9), in New York City Friday 29 July 1949 on WPIX (Channel 11), in Detroit Sunday 28 August 1949 on WWJ (Channel 4), in Cincinnati Wednesday 16 November 1949 on WKRC (Channel 11), and in Salt Lake City Tuesday 6 December 1949 on KDYL (Channel 4), also constituted its USA premiere showings.
 See more »

 In the credits, the character of Alan Marmon is billed as Marson (which is the real name of one of the leads), and M. Sylvestre is billed as M. Syvestre with the L missing.
 See more »